We may receive a commission on purchases made from links.

 Advertisement

 Of course, the beauty of this recipe as it relates to rice is that no special preparation is needed.
 Simply heat your grains (once your curry is cooked) and plop a scoop on top of the curry.
-The sauce, which is made from coconut milk, garlic, ginger, onion, and coriander (as well as red curry paste), offers big flavor for little effort.
+The sauce — which is made from coconut milk, garlic, ginger, onion, coriander, and red curry paste like the kind from Thai Kitchen — offers big flavor for little effort.
 The spicier you make your curry, the more important the cooling taste of cooked rice becomes.

 Cook up Greek-inspired chicken and rice